holoviz/holoviz/doc/installation.rst

    > cd pyviz-examples
    > jupyter notebook

 A browser window with a Jupyter Notebook instance should now open, letting you select and execute each notebook.
-You can start with the ones in the "tutorial" subdirectory, which will point you to various "exercises" directory along with the applications in the "apps" directory.
-The first notebook to load is the index page ``index.ipynb`` in ``tutorial/``, which makes it simple to load each of the others.
+You can start with the ones in the ``tutorial`` subdirectory, as these show how to use the others in the ``tutorials/exercises`` directory along with the applications in the ``tutorial/apps`` directory.
+The first notebook to load is ``index.ipynb`` in ``tutorial/``, which makes it simple to subsequently load each of the others.

 If you don't see the notebook appear (e.g. on some OS X versions), you may need to cut and paste the URL from the console output manually.